espressif/developer-portal/content/pages/contribution_guide/content-contrib-workflow/index.md

 For private contributions from anywhere, do the following:

-- Create a private mirror as described in [How to create a private mirror](#how-to-create-a-private-mirror)
+- Set up a private mirror as described in [How to set up a private mirror](#how-to-set-up-a-private-mirror)
 - In your private mirror, create a new branch and make the desired updates
 - Invite Espressif's reviewers to your private mirror to do the review
 - Once the private work on the new branch is finished, do the following in the private mirror: